Yaksha kingdom: More information on the region

-Because all the treasures of the north stretches in a line towards the east and the west, therefore is the north sometimes called the central region.
+Because all the treasures of the north stretch in a line towards the east and the west, therefor the north is sometimes called the central region.
 Hither, is the asylum, known by the name of Vadari Badrinath.
 It was here, on the breast of Kailasa, that Kubera, was installed on the sovereignty of the Rakshasas, the Yakshas, and the Gandharvas.
 It is in this region that (Kuvera's gardens called) Chitraratha lie, and it is here that the asylum of (the Munis called the) Vaikhanasas is situate.
-It is here, that the celestial stream called Mandakini, and the mountain Mandara are to be seen.
+It is here that the celestial stream called Mandakini, and the mountain Mandara are to be seen.
 It is here that the gardens called Saugandhi-kanaka are always guarded by the Rakshasas.
 Here are many plains covered with grassy verdure, as also the plantain forest, and those celestial trees called the Sautanakas.
 It is in this region that the mountains of Kailasa lie, the abode of Ailavila (Kuvera).
 It is here that the ten Apsaras known by the name of Vidyutprabha had their origin.
-Here, in this quarter, at a place called Usiravija, by the side of the golden lake, king Marutta performed, a sacrifice.
+Here, in this quarter, at a place called Usiravija, by the side of the golden lake, king Marutta performed,a sacrifice.
 It is here that the brilliant and shining gold mines of Himavat exhibit themselves to the illustrious and regenerate Rishi Jimuta and hence known by the name of the Jaimuta gold.
 At (14:16) Pandavas were mentioned as mining this gold.

 The region, called Mandakini, of king Vaisravana is attained by those highly blessed persons for whom are every joy and comfort.
 There Gandharvas and Yakshas and Apsaras live (13:102).

 The spot where Ganga rusheth past, cleaving the foremost of mountains which is frequented by Gandharvas and Yakshas and Rakshasas and Apsaras, and inhabited by hunters, and Kinnaras, is called Gangadwara (3:90).

 Delicious and cooling breezes murmuring through forests of tall Mandaras, and bearing fragrance of extensive plantations of jasmine, as also of the lotuses on the bosom of the river Alaka and of the Nandana-gardens, always minister to the pleasure of the King of the Yakshas.
 (2,10).

 On the south of Nishadha is the Varsha called Hiranmaya where is the river called Hiranwati.
 There, liveth that foremost of birds named Garuda.
 And the people there, are all followers of the Yakshas, wealthy, and of handsome features (6:8).